swachter/play-macro-form/README.md

 ### Form Rendering

-If a template has form state `fs` as its parameter then HTML form fields can easily be rendered by selecting the form member and invoking a suitable rendering method.
-For example if a form state for the form above is used the following code renders three HTML form input fields:
+HTML form fields can easily be rendered by invoking suitable rendering methods on field state members.
+For example if the form given above is used and a template has a corresponding form state `fs` as its parameter then HTML form fields for all three fields can be rendered by the following code:

     fs.f1.selectList
     fs.f2.inputText
     fs.f3.selectList

-Note that the first and the third line uses the same rendering method `selectList`.
-In the first line a drop down list is rendered (allowing a single input) whereas in the third line a selection list is rendered (allowing multipe inputs).
+Note that the first and the third line use the same rendering method `selectList`.
+In the first line a drop down list is rendered (allowing a single input) whereas in the third line a selection list is rendered (allowing multiple inputs).

+At the moment form rendering supports to output forms with a structure and CSS style classes that are aligned to Bootstrap 3.
+Yet, it would be possible to support different outputs

 ## Styling (HTML Output Adaption)